caleb-andrade/Random-Forest-Credit-Scores/README.md

-# Random Forest for Credit Scores
+# Random Forest for Credit Worthiness
 This is a random forest implementation in Python, using the ID3 algorithm.
 It was used to build a credit score classification model for a final research project at Stony Brook University's, CSE 537 Artificial Intelligence.
 The assignment description is as follows:

 The task here is to build a Decision Tree Classifier for predicting credit worthiness of